 TouchBistro’s results are not unusual, but there are other elements of the Intent Engine that didn’t quite suit their purposes, and which we don’t have room to dive into in detail here.
 For example, our 9:3:1 Content Method, which helps marketers identify nine pain-point based angles for every content challenge, producing three lead magnets and one core, too-good-to-refuse offer.

-If you’d like to learn how we can apply the Intent Engine to help your business, you can sign up for our free 25-minute assessment here.
+If you’d like to learn how we can apply the Intent Engine to help your business, you can Schedule a Free SaaS Scale Session.